jgeraigery/SpotlightHelp/pages/ConnectOracle/oracle_alarm_archivecriticalfailure.md

 * There are fewer working destinations than the number required for successful archiving (specified by the Oracle LOG_ARCHIVE_MIN_SUCCEED_DEST parameter).

 When you see this alarm, you should make space in the archive log destination by purging – or by backing up to an offline medium – any archived files that are not immediately needed.

+The calculated time to failure is based on the last three days of archived logs.
+Spotlight calculates the time to failure via the **V$ARCHIVED_LOG** table, and returns no estimate until the table contains at least 7 logs.
+This information is updated every 5 minutes.

 ## Suggestions for improving the archiving process